 Norwegian can be seen as the “middle language” of the three Scandinavian languages (Danish, Norwegian, and Swedish).
 Most of the vocabulary is the same across all three languages, and Norwegian resembles Swedish pronunciation with Danish grammar.

 Whether you want to read the fairytales of H.C.
-Andersen in their original Danish versions, or dive into the memoirs of Thor Heyerdahl, the Scandinavian languages are waiting for you.
+Andersen in their original Danish versions or dive into the memoirs of Thor Heyerdahl, the world of Scandinavian languages awaits you.